 Directions:

 Looking for a great way to use your orange peel powder?
-Try adding it to this soaked and baked oatmeal – a family favorite breakfast in our house.
+Try adding it to these recipes:

 In the use of the power have you substituted it in recipes that ask for salt?
 I am on a strict sodium free diet and am looking for a substitute for the salt.